Luminarts Cultural Foundation Fellowship

 Read below for specific details about each of these components.

-Please record a selection of your choice of the audition repertoire listed below and upload these recordings to your application.
-Recordings that feature accompanists are preferred.
+Recordings that feature an accompanist are preferred.
 Recordings with play-along recordings are also acceptable.
+Applicants should demonstrate knowledge and respect for the melody, and accuracy of improvising chord changes.
 Ensemble recordings that include the applicant as a soloist may also be used but must be edited down to include only the applicant’s solo sections.
-In addition:

 · YouTube link or file uploads are allowed.

-· File name should be the title of the piece.
+· File name should be the title of the piece if samples are broken up into separate videos.

 · Please provide the highest quality recordings possible and note a variety of selections within the guidelines is preferred.